zieglben/humanrobotretreat/README.md

 Drawing from their time developing the program and knowledge of programming, the human facilitator often revealed behind-the-scenes information about the development process in the form of instructions.
 For example, the exercise routine is mostly coded using a looping structure, so when participants asked how long the routine was, the instructor hinted at it being a simple loop, offering both comedic relief and a better understanding of the inner-workings of the Mini-Pupper's programming.
 We found that while the retreat was intended to be a quiet, relaxing experience, humor often found its way in and enhanced the experience for everyone involved.
 Therefore, for the second retreat, the Mini-Pupper team iterated upon that to create funny vocal scripts for the robot to use when introducing the team and itself that referenced the audience to deliver some of its comedy.

 ## Development Challenges
-- **Robot connectivity**: Ensuring stable Wi-Fi in varied locations
+- **Robot connectivity**: Ensuring stable Wi-Fi and power in varied locations
 - **Gesture/audio sync**: Timing issues resolved with human intervention
 - **Battery life**: Retreat schedule adjusted to include rest intervals
 - **Room booking**: Ensure a room big enough for 10-20 people for 3 hours few weeks before deployments